The first, most important thing to know is that not all students test each time.

 Many students will remain at a given belt for some time as they find that specific curriculum particularly challenging.
 There is nothing wrong with this and it can be turned into a very positive experience!

-Some of the more challenging belts include Orange, Advanced Blue and Red.
+Some of the more challenging belts include Orange, Purple, Advanced Blue and Red.

 How Does Testing Work?

 Students that are ready for their promotion test will be given a Testing Form in class.
 This form must be filled out by a parent and a teacher and returned to Master Meggie with the testing fee.
 You may also pay online via http://newbelt.coretkd.com